evannetwork/evannetwork.github.io/tutorial/contacts.md

 [![contact details](/public/tutorial/contacts_detail.png)](/public/tutorial/contacts_detail.png)

 The second tab, "contact status" lets you review your contact request status, which allows you to check if an invitee already has replied to your contact request.

+Please note, that deleting accounts also removes keys exchanged with them.
+Without these keys, you won't be able to read contracts created by them and bmails sent by them.